A successful retail pricing strategy

 - Customer loyalty: Retailers can use pricing to encourage customer loyalty.
 For example, they can offer discounts to loyal customers or set up loyalty programs based on repeat purchases.

-- Market penetration In some cases, retailers may choose to temporarily reduce their prices to penetrate new markets or win additional market share.
+- Market penetration: In some cases, retailers may choose to temporarily reduce their prices to penetrate new markets or win additional market share.
 This strategy can be useful for companies looking to expand their customer base.

 - Alignment with the competition: Pricing often needs to be aligned with that of competitors to remain competitive.
 This may mean adjusting prices in line with competing offers, or offering added value to justify higher prices.